ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/tester-cli-transaction.md

-# How to Send Transactions using the ARK Core Tester CLI
+# How to Send Transactions Using the ARK Core Tester CLI

 ## Prerequisites